5 Reasons that Assisted Living for Seniors Is the Best Solution When Living at Home Makes You Less Independent

 1. Mobility Issues for Aging Seniors – Stairs, Rails, and Walking Can Cause People to Stay Inside

 Climbing stars and making a trip outdoors can be a task for seniors – causing them to stay indoors for weeks at a time.
 Many obstacles that are no issue for us when we’re younger like making a trip down a flight or two of stairs can be downright impossible when there are oxygen tanks, walkers, canes, or other disabilities to consider.
-Additionally – it may be hard in some areas (like our senior assisted living communities in Florida, Colorado or Pennsylvania) to find safe and handicapped accessible apartments for rent outside of an assisted living community like senior living.
+Additionally – it may be hard in some areas (like our senior assisted living residences in Florida, Colorado or Pennsylvania) to find safe and handicapped accessible apartments for rent outside of an assisted living residence like senior living.
 Handicapped accessible homes for aging adults can also be expensive.

 2. Depression Keeps Elderly Indoors Too – The Senior “Burden”

 The idea of putting a burden on the family often leads grandparents and those with memory care needs to further avoid getting the care that they need.
 Outside of assisted living, many people have less family support, simply because family lives far away.
 Furthermore, simple tasks that once used to bring enjoyment are impossible, like shopping for clothes, getting your hair cut and styled, and going out to eat.
 These lifestyle changes and a lack of socialization cause people to lose interest in life.